 Xen was a moving spirit behind the establishment of the Ripon Cathedral Concert Society, the St Cecilia Orchestra, Ripon Youth String Orchestra and the Ripon Youth Choirs Association.
 He is the founder and director of the outstandingly successful Vacation Chamber Orchestras

 organisation, promoting residential courses for advanced music students and performing throughout Europe as well as in the UK.
-So far, they have played in Austria, Belgium, France, Germany, Hungary, Italy, Romania and Switzerland.
+So far, they have played in Austria, Belgium, France, Germany, Hungary, Italy, Luxembourg, Romania and Switzerland.

 In 2003 Xenophon appeared as guest conductor with the Oxford University Orchestra in a performance of Mahler’s Symphony No 5 at the Sheldonian Theatre and in 2005 he conducted several performances of Puccini's La Boheme with Opus 1 Music Opera Group.